sourcegraph/sourcegraph-public-snapshot/doc/admin/executors/index.md

 4. The executor instance "dequeues" a Job.
 5. Executor calls the Sourcegraph API to clone a repository.
     1. The repositories are written to a directory.
+6. `ignite` starts up a Docker container that spawns a single Firecracker VM within the Docker container.
+    1. The directory containing the repository is mounted to the VM.
-6. A Docker Container is created for each "step."
+7. Docker Container is created in the Firecracker VM for each "step."
     1. If the Job is `batches` (non-native execution), `src` is invoked
     2. Docker is invoked directly for other Jobs (`codeintel` and native execution `batches`)
     3. "Steps" are ran in sequential order.
-7. Within each Docker container a single Firecracker VM is started
-    1. The directory containing the repository is mounted to the VM.
 8. Within each Firecracker VM a single Docker container is created
 9. The container run a defined command against the repository.
 10. Logs from the container are sent back to the executor.